Point-SAM: Promptable 3D Segmentation Model for Point Clouds

 \paragraph{Prompt encoder} The prompt encoder encodes various types of prompts into prompt embeddings.
 In this work, we focus on two types of prompts: points and masks.
 Point prompts are processed similarly to SAM.
 Each point is associated with a binary label indicating whether it is a foreground prompt.
-These prompts are encoded to their positional encodings~\cite{tancik2020fourier} $F_{point} \in \mathbb{R}^{Q \times D_2}$, summed with learned embeddings indicating their labels. $Q$ denotes the number of point prompts.
-Mask prompts are represented as dense point-wise logits $X_{mask} \in \mathbb{R}^{N \times 1}$, typically derived from the model's previous predictions.
-These logits are concatenated with the input point cloud's coordinates and processed through a mask encoder that mirrors the patch embedding module in the point-cloud encoder.
-The resulting mask prompt embeddings $F_{mask} \in \mathbb{R}^{L \times D_2}$ are element-wise summed with the point-cloud embedding.
+These prompts are encoded to their positional encodings~\citep{tancik2020fourier} $F_{point} \in \mathbb{R}^{Q \times D}$, summed with learned embeddings indicating their labels. $Q$ denotes the number of point prompts.
+Mask prompts are represented as pointwise logits $X_{mask} \in \mathbb{R}^{N \times 1}$, typically derived from the model's previous predictions.
+These logits are concatenated with the input point cloud's coordinates and processed through a tokenizer described in the point-cloud encoder.
+The resulting mask prompt embeddings $F_{mask} \in \mathbb{R}^{L \times D}$ are element-wise summed with the point-cloud embedding.